 Note the use of the clause 'when imposition is withdrawn'.
-In this passage Fland observes that "when imposition is withdrawn" - that is, barring any special or what is sometimes called "new" imposition, but leaving the normal linguistic conventions intact - the truth of a copulative proposition 'p & q' (and he
+In this passage Fland observes that "when imposition is withdrawn" - that is, barring any special or what is sometimes called "new" imposition, but leaving the normal lin-

-&lt;sup>5 On Strode, see p.
-76 above.
+5 On Strode, see p.
+78 above.

-&lt;sup>6 I have edited Fland's works in Spade, "Robert Fland's Consequentiae," "Robert Fland's Insolubilia" (that paper also discusses his dates), and "Robert Fland's Obligationes."
+6 I have edited Fland's works in Spade, "Robert Fland's Consequentiae," "Robert Fland's Insolubilia" (that paper also discusses his dates), and "Robert Fland's Obligationes."
 In the first of these papers, I remarked that in the case of each of the three attributions in the manuscript, there is a period after the name 'Robert Fland', perhaps indicating that it is an abbreviation for 'Robert of Flanders' (in short, 'Robert Fleming').
 But I have more recently found the name 'Thomas Fland' in an early-fifteenth century Oxford manuscript without any mark of abbreviation, suggesting that 'Fland' was a legitimate name on its own.
-(For Thomas Fland, see John Wyclif, Summa insolubilium, p. xiv.)
+(For Thomas Fland, see John Wy-clif, Summa insolubilium, p. xiv.)

-&lt;sup>7 Mediaeval logicians did not usually call them "conjunctions" or "conjunctive propositions" because the term 'conjunction' was used for the grammatical part of speech that includes not only 'and' but also 'or' or even 'because'.
+7 Mediaeval logicians did not usually call them "conjunctions" or "conjunctive propositions" because the term 'conjunction' was used for the grammatical part of speech that includes not only 'and' but also 'or' or even 'because'.
 It's still used that way today, so that it's the modern vocabulary that has the greater potential for confusion in this respect - a potential that, admittedly, isn't actualized very often in practice.